jonimake/arma-ccip/README.md

 The script only calculates the impact point.
 There is just a crude cross on the HUD along with distance text to indicate the computed impact point.
 HUD development was never a focus of this project but that might change.

+You can disable the CCIP per vehicle too by setting a variable to it: this setVariable ["CCIP_Disabled", true];//Disables CCIP fully on this vehicle

 How does it work?
 --
 Approximation is done by using Euler's method to solve the projectile  motion.